 The Best Year Ever to Catch Yosemite Waterfalls & Whitewater?

-California’s northern Sierra Nevada, which includes Yosemite National Park, has officially surpassed its all-time wettest “water year” on record.
+California’s northern Sierra Nevada has officially surpassed its all-time wettest “water year” on record.
 As of April 13, 2017, the California Department of Natural Resources reported the region had received 89.7 inches of water.
 The previous record of 88.5 inches was set in 1982-1983.

 All this water comes just two short years after California was severely drought stricken and experienced its worst statewide snowpack in 500 years.
 This year, however, SNOTEL data as of mid-April shows the statewide snowpack is 178% of normal, with some areas in the Sierra measuring at more than 200% of normal.